Maxwell1447/ERRANT-fr/README.md

-# ERRANT v2.3.0
+# ERRANT-fr v1.0.0 (incomplete)

+This repository is an extension for french language of this repository: [https://github.com/chrisjbryant/errant](https://github.com/chrisjbryant/errant).

+Since this is a ruled-based algorithm, the annotation is highly **incomplete**, but might still be sufficient to evaluate french GEC models.

-This repository contains the grammatical ERRor ANnotation Toolkit (ERRANT) described in:
+It contains the grammatical ERRor ANnotation Toolkit (ERRANT) described in:

 > Christopher Bryant, Mariano Felice, and Ted Briscoe.
 2017. [**Automatic annotation and evaluation of error types for grammatical error correction**](https://www.aclweb.org/anthology/P17-1074/).
 In Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
 Vancouver, Canada.